PowerShell/ProjectMercury/README.md

 ```

 Also, agents can implement their own commands.
 Some commands, such as `/like` and `/dislike`, are
-base commands that need to be implemented by the agent to be useful.
+commands that sends feedback to the agents.
+It is up to the agents to consume the feedback.

 ## Agent development